scateu/tsv_edl.vim/README.davinci.md

  - Export, so that the audio starts with a slate sound.
  - Transcribe it.
  - do `srt2tsv_all`
- - edit, paper edit.
+ - paper edit
  - do `cat roughcut.tsv | sed 's/audiofile/multicam/' | tsv2fcpxml > multicam.fcpxml `
    - or: ` cat roughcut.tsv | tsv2fcpxml --fps=25 --nosrt --offsetonehour  > multicam.fcpxml`
 	   - **FPS**: Make sure your audio/video/tsv2fcpxml use the same FPS setting

 ## 2. Import to DaVinci Resolve
  - Import audiofile.m4a